Difference Between Depreciation vs Amortization

 Key Differences Between Depreciation vs Amortization

-Both Depreciation vs Amortization are popular choices in the market; let us discuss some of the major Difference Between Depreciation vs Amortization:
+Both Depreciation vs Amortization are popular choices in the market; let us discuss some of the major differences between Depreciation vs Amortization:

-- Depreciation is used to distribute and expense out the cost of Tangible Asset over its useful life.
-However, Amortization is used to expense out the value of Intangible assets over its useful life.
+- Depreciation is used to distribute and expense the cost of Tangible Assets over their useful life.
+However, Amortization is used to expense the value of Intangible assets over their useful life.

 - Tangible assets carry some salvage value which is used in the calculation of depreciation.
 Intangible assets don’t have any salvage value.